E-bikes that look like motorcycles take another hit in B.C. Court of Appeal decision | CBC News

 Thousands of customers

-Steve Miloshev, owner of the Motorino store in Vancouver, says the decision is disappointing because so many of his clients rely on e-scooters for transportation, especially during the pandemic when many people want to avoid public transportation.
+Steve Miloshev, owner of the Motorino store in Vancouver, said the decision is disappointing because so many of his clients rely on e-scooters for transportation — especially during the COVID-19 pandemic, when many people want to avoid public transit.

-"I am upset for the thousands of our customers who have invested thousands of dollars in their clean transportation," Miloshev said in an email to CBC News.
+"I am upset for the thousands of our customers who have invested thousands of dollars in their clean transportation," he said in an email to CBC News.

-Miloshev believes his scooters and the customers who use them have been unfairly targeted, compared to devices like electric standup scooters.
+Miloshev said he believes his scooters and the customers who use them have been unfairly targeted, compared with devices such as electric standup scooters.

 "As a company that pioneered light electric transportation in Canada, we are very optimistic in the evolution of environmental and practical solutions for transportation," he said.